jcarenza67/Pizza-Parlor/README.md

   Describe: Pizza.prototype.getPrice()

+  Test: "It should increase the price by $5 if the user selects a Thin and Crispy crust"
+  Code: const pizza = new Pizza("Thin and Crispy");
+  Expected Output: 5.00

   Test: "It should increase the price by $1.50 if the user selects Pepperoni"
   Code: const pizza = new Pizza(["Pepperoni"]);
   Expected Output: 1.50